Cuisine of Wisconsin: Other

 Wisconsin is the leading producer of cranberries in the United States, which is also the state's official fruit.

 Culver's is a fast casual food restaurant chain originally from Sauk City, Wisconsin and currently headquartered in Prairie du Sac, Wisconsin.
 They are known for serving several Wisconsin type items suchs as butter burgers, fish fry dinners, fried cheese curds, and frozen custard.

 Dane County Farmers' Market in Madison is the largest producers-only farmer's market in the nation.

+The Cornish Pasty is considered a favorite food among Wisconsinites, particularly in the southwestern part of the state.
+Cornish immigrant miners brought the recipe to Mineral Point in the 1830's, and spread throughout the state from there.
+Pasties can be found in Wisconsin's largest cities, Madison and Milwaukee, as well as in the far northern region along the border with Michigan's Upper Peninsula, where it is also popular.

 The modern-day hamburger is claimed to have been invented in Seymour, Wisconsin in 1885 by "Hamburger" Charlie Nagreen.
 While others also claim to have invented the hamburger, the butter burger is more likely to have originated in Wisconsin.
 Solly's Grille in metro Milwaukee and Kroll's Restaurant in Green Bay have both cited 1936 as the year they began serving the sandwich, with the Wisconsin-based Culver's providing an increased popularity of the sandwich through its chain of restaurants.

 Tiger Meat or "Cannibal Sandwiches" are a variation on Zwiebelmett: raw ground beef served open-faced on rye bread, usually topped with sliced raw onion and seasoned with salt and black pepper.
 The sandwiches are usually served during the winter in southeastern Wisconsin, in particular at Christmas and New Year's Eve parties.

 Wild rice grows in Wisconsin, and is an important staple especially for Native American tribes such as the Menominee.